Mass-dependent chemical enrichment sequences of SDSS star-forming galaxies out to z~0.3 revealed by direct O & Ar abundances: Abundance determination and sample selection

+Thus the SFGs in the SDSS sample that are undergoing the strongest bursts, i.e., forming the highest fraction of their stellar mass in the present star-forming episode (hence having highest sSFR), have the brightest emission lines, including the faint [OIII]$\lambda$ 4363 \AA~line that enables direct abundance determination for 80\% of such SFGs.
+Meanwhile, for SFGs having decreasing sSFR (i.e., forming a smaller fraction of their stellar mass in the present star-forming episode), their emission lines become increasingly fainter such that the faint [OIII]$\lambda$ 4363 \AA~line that enables direct abundance determination is not detected for a large fraction of SFGs.
+For decreasing sSFR bins, we illustrate the decreasing star-formation in the SFGs at any given stellar mass by comparing with the objective star-forming main-sequence from \citet{Renzini15} in Appendix~\ref{app:SFMS}.

-Their log(M$\rm_{*}$) distribution is also shown in Figure~\ref{Fig:sample} [Left].
-For relatively lower mass SFGs (M$\rm_{*}<10^8$~M$_{\odot}$), a nearly constant fraction have abundances determined with increasing stellar mass.
-However as we move to more massive SFGs, a decreasing fraction of galaxies have determined abundances, with none at M$\rm_{*}>10^{11}$~M$_{\odot}$.
-To understand this observational selection effect, we first consider the mass-metallicity relation (MZR) of galaxies (discussed further in Section~\ref{sec:mzr}), whereby galaxies on average show increasing O abundances with increasing mass \citep[E.g.][]{Pagel81, Tremonti04, Curti20}.
+Figure~\ref{Fig:completeness} [Left] shows that the fraction of higher mass SFGs with directly determined abundances is smaller and decreases more rapidly than that of lower mass SFGs.
+To characterize such observational selection effect, we first consider the mass-metallicity relation (MZR) of galaxies (discussed further in Section~\ref{sec:mzr}), whereby galaxies on average show increasing O abundances with increasing mass \citep[E.g.][]{Pagel81, Tremonti04, Curti20}.
 We further consider that the flux of the [OIII]$\lambda$ 4363 \AA~line (for the same [OIII]$\lambda$ 5007 \AA~line flux) is inversely correlated with metallicity, and hence the [OIII]$\lambda$ 4363 \AA~line is detected with higher S/N in relatively metal-poor galaxies \citep{Curti20}.
-Consequently, our abundance sample is skewed towards relatively lower mass SFGs.

-Another prominent selection effect can be seen in Figure~\ref{Fig:sample} [Right] from the log(sSFR$\rm_{FIB}$) distribution.
-A relatively high fraction of galaxies have their O \& Ar abundances determined when log(sSFR$\rm_{FIB}$) values are high; $\sim80\%$ of SDSS SFGs with log(sSFR$\rm_{FIB}$)$>-8$~yr$^{-1}$have direct abundances determined.
-This declines with decreasing log(sSFR$\rm_{FIB}$) with no SFGs having determined abundances with log(sSFR$\rm_{FIB}$)$<-10.75$~yr$^{-1}$.
-This is a consequence of the [OIII]$\lambda$ 4363 \AA~line being observed for galaxies with stronger star-bursts, while this line is fainter, and consequently unobserved, for relatively passive galaxies.
+Figure~\ref{Fig:completeness} [Right] shows that the mean oxygen abundance of higher mass SFGs with directly determined abundances is clearly higher than that of lower mass ones for the highest sSFR bins (as expected from the MZR).
+However, as we move to lower log(sSFR$\rm_{FIB}$) bins, the mean oxygen abundances of both the higher and lower mass SFG samples reduce.
+A possible explanation is that when SFGs are forming a smaller fraction of their stellar mass, i.e., when they have lower sSFR with generally weaker emission lines, the faint [OIII]$\lambda$ 4363 \AA~line (that enables direct abundance determination) remains detected only in the most metal-poor SFGs.

+To consider the selection completeness effects further, we explore the MZR in the same sSFR bins in the subsequent section.